ibi420/doubtfire-astro/src/content/docs/security/swagger-api-security-updates.md

+---
-# Swagger API Security Updates
+title:  Swagger API Security updates
+---

 ## Overview
 This document outlines the changes made to address potential vulnerabilities related to the Swagger API documentation in the Doubtfire application.